-HUD regulations specify the reasons for which a PHA can terminate a family's assistance, and the ways in which such terminations must take place.
-They also dictate the circumstances under which an owner may terminate the tenancy of an assisted family.
-This chapter presents the policies that govern voluntary and involuntary terminations of assistance, and termination of tenancy by the owner.
+HUD regulations specify mandatory and optional grounds for which a CCHA can terminate a family's assistance.
+They also specify the circumstances under which an owner may terminate the tenancy of an assisted family.
+This chapter describes the policies that govern mandatory and optional terminations of assistance, and termination of tenancy by the owner.
 It is presented in three parts:

 Part I: Grounds for Termination of Assistance.
-This part discusses various reasons that a family's assistance may be terminated, including voluntary termination by the family, termination because the family no longer qualifies to receive subsidy, and termination by the CCHA based on the family's behavior.
+This part describes the various circumstances under which assistance under the program can be terminated by the family or by the CCHA.

 Part II: Approach to Termination of Assistance.
-This part describes the policies that govern how an involuntary termination takes place.
-It specifies the alternatives that the CCHA may consider in lieu of termination, the criteria the CCHA must use when deciding what action to take, and the steps the CCHA must take when terminating a family's assistance.
+This part describes the policies and the process that the CCHA will use in evaluating decisions on whether to terminate assistance due to actions or inactions of the family where termination is an option.
+It specifies the alternatives that the CCHA may consider in lieu of termination, the criteria the CCHA will use when deciding what action to take, and the steps the CCHA must take when terminating a family's assistance.

 Part III: Termination of Tenancy by the Owner.
-This part presents the policies that govern the owner's right to terminate an assisted tenancy.
+This part describes the HUD policies that govern the owner's right to terminate an assisted tenancy.